cncf/tag-security/CONTRIBUTING.md

 A person without access, other than the PR author, can and _is_ encouraged to review a PR and comment/+1 that they have done a review and found it favorable.
-A person with access then may perform the merge.
+A person with access, including the PR author, may then perform the merge.

 A person with access, other than the PR author, can both review **and** merge a PR if found favorable after review.